 For better understanding these concepts, a practical example can be useful.
 In this document, we will use a sample application with producers and consumers.
-The sample application is available on our forge here.
+The sample application is available here.

 The structure of the application is as follows:

 APIProvider is a bottom-line producer: it exposes calls to public API

 DataLayer is a bottom-line producer: it exposes the data of the application

 BrokerLogic consumes both APIProvider and DataLayer to provide actions to list products

 Purchasing consumes both APIProvider and DataLayer to provide actions to buy products

 Based on the example above, we will now describe some scenarios and explain what happens when the platform deploys the above application.